Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Methodology

 \subsection{Implementation of $b$-Tagging}

-In this paper we implement a MC informed $b$-tagger.
-For events clustered using a fixed-$R$ cone size, jets within angular distance $R$ from each parton level $b$-(anti)quark are searched for and tagged as appropriate.
+In this paper we implement a simplified MC informed $b$-tagger.
+For events clustered using a fixed-$R$ cone size, jets within angular distance $R$ from a parton level $b$-(anti)quark are searched for and tagged as appropriate.
 For scenarios where multiple jets are found, the closest is taken as the assignee for the $b$-tag.
-When the variable-$R$ approach is used, the size of the tagging cone is taken as the effective size of the jet $R_{\text{eff}}$ defined above.
+When the variable-$R$ approach is used, the size of the tagging cone is taken as the effective size $R_{\text{eff}}$ of the jet.

-In addition, when we consider the signal and background rates, we account for the finite efficiency of identifying a $b$-jet as well as the non-zero probability that $c$-jets and light-flavour plus gluon jets are mistagged as $b$-jets.
-We do so by firstly running jets through the MC $b$-tagger described above.
-However, in order to mimic finite efficiency effects, jets coming from $b$-(anti)quarks are then $b$-tagged with a $75\%$ success rate.
-As for jets emerging from $c$-(anti)quarks, we assign to these a $10\%$ $b$-mistag rate.
-Finally, the remaining jets (lighter (anti)quark and gluon ones) have a $1\%$ $b$-mistag rate applied.
+In addition, we account for the finite efficiency of identifying a $b$-jet as well as the non-zero probability that $c$-jets and light-flavour plus gluon jets are mis-tagged as $b$-jets.
+We apply the variable mis-tag rates and tagging efficiencies from a specific detector card (see below).

-The efficiencies described above are in line with the current rates at CMS, using the CMS $b$-tagger DeepCSV \cite{Sirunyan:2017ezt}, which quotes values of the $b$-tag efficiency rate, $c$-jet $b$-mistag rate and light jet mistag rate of $68\%$, $12\%$ and $1.1\%$, respectively.
-Furthermore, there is the CMS DeepJet tagger \cite{DEEPJET} which outperforms the DeepCSV tagger and shows that $b$-tagging efficiencies higher than $68\%$ are reasonable.

-We begin our analysis with a strict $p_T$ cut on $b$-jets of at least 30 GeV.
-However, due to the rate at which signal is lost with these cuts, we try a lighter $p_T$ cutflow informed by the $bb\mu^+\mu^-$ exotic Higgs analysis by CMS \cite{Sirunyan:2018mot}.
-Here, the $p_T$ of the leading $b$-jet is required to be $>20$ GeV and the other $p_T >$ 15 GeV.
-This reduced cutflow would require the implementation of a trigger with $p_T$ thresholds of 15, 10, 10 and 10 GeV for the four ($p_T$ ordered) $b$-jets.
-These $p_T$ thresholds are sufficiently below our jet $p_T$ requirement to enable $100\%$ efficiency in the trigger.